Creating an initial state for the fuzzer to target

 The seed deployment is what you provide as a starting point to the fuzzing process.
 It's essentially a snapshot of your system, where all the relevant components are set up in a realistic configuration.

 You'll commonly write one or more deployment scripts to set up this seed deployment (we also call it a seed state).
 Most of the code for these scripts will mirror your existing deployment scripts and test fixtures.
-However, there are some unique additions to make the seed primed for fuzzing.
+However, there are some unique additions to prime the seed state for fuzzing.

 In our fuzzing engine, we simulate transactions coming from a set of predefined user accounts.
 There include the following: